Attractions, Sights & Things to Do on Paros

 Picturesque port with fishing boats & a marina for tourist boats.
 Passenger ships offer day-trips to Tinos, Mykonos, & Dilos during summer.

-A typical Cycladic village famous for its nightlife, it is the second-largest village on the island located 10 kilometers north of Parikia.
+Typical Cycladic village famous for its nightlife that is the second-largest settlement on the island and is located north of Parikia.

 Alternative recreation area founded in 2009 including hiking trails, cinema, theater and others.

 - Combining a cosmopolitan aspect & nightlife with the natural scenery's tranquillity.